-Our program is housed within the Vanderbilt Neuroscience Graduate Program, one of the best in the country.
-As such, our program offers an unparalleled platform from which students can become expert in neuroscience research methods ranging from single-cell recording in primates through to functional magnetic resonance imaging in children.
-World class neuroimaging facilities at the Vanderbilt University Institute for Imaging Sciences (VUIIS) are combined with an array of the world’s leading neuroscientists, making Vanderbilt an international hub for cutting-edge neuroscience research.
+Housed within the Vanderbilt Neuroscience Graduate Program, our program offers an unparalleled platform from which students can become expert in neuroscience research methods ranging from single-cell recording in primates through to functional magnetic resonance imaging in children.
+World-class neuroimaging facilities at the Vanderbilt University Institute for Imaging Sciences (VUIIS) combine with an array of the world's leading neuroscientists, making Vanderbilt an international hub for cutting-edge neuroscience research.

 Educational Neuroscience is distinguished from traditional cognitive neuroscience by its focus on research questions that have direct educational relevance.
 Ideal candidates will typically be learning sciences, psychology or neuroscience graduates and will have some form of research experience.
 Preference will be given to students whose research interests closely align with a specific primary advisor.
 Faculty advisors are neuroscience training faculty affiliated with the Vanderbilt Brain Institute with a stated emphasis in educational neuroscience.